kitchensjn/tskit_arg_visualizer/plotting.md

 * **start**: start position (left bound) of tree given by tskit
 * **stop**: stop position (right bound) of tree
+* **x_pos_01**: x position scaled between 0 and 1
-* **x_pos**: scaled x position given the width of the figure
+* **x_pos**: x position scaled given the width of the figure
+* **width_01**: width of the rectangle scaled between 0 and 1
-* **width**: scaled width of the rectangle given the width of the figure
+* **width**: width of the rectangle scaled given the width of the figure

 ## width

-Integer for the width of the main force layout plot in pixels.
+Integer for the approximate width of the main force layout plot in pixels.
 Note: if y_axis.include_labels="true", the width of the whole SVG will be larger.

 ## height

-Integer for the height of the main force layout plot in pixels.
+Integer for the approximate height of the main force layout plot in pixels.
 Note: if tree_highlighting="true", the height of the whole SVG will be larger.

 ## y_axis